Razielhell/Meta-Generation/README.md

 	XR
 	XRI

-<h3 name="structure-ProjectHierarchy">Hero Cross Reality Application - Project Hierarchy</h3>
+<h4 align="center" name="structure-ProjectHierarchy">Hero Cross Reality Application - Project Hierarchy</h4>

 <p align="center">This section describes the hierarchy of the game objects in the Unity project and their prerequisites.</p>